 Give it a try…

 In my Introduction to Journal Writing workshops, I provide writing prompts to help participants explore their ideal journaling conditions.
-Through writing and sharing, we uncover the self-imposed rules that might be holding us back from journaling.
-We then visualize the journal-writer we want to be and set goals for our journaling journey.
+Through writing and sharing, we uncover the self-imposed rules and real barriers that might be holding us back from journaling.
+We then visualize the journal-writer we want to be and the conditions want to create, and then set goals for our journaling journey.

 Now it’s your turn.
 Get out your journal and favorite pen (or whatever device you prefer).
 Take your time and work through each prompt, letting yourself fully explore and express your thoughts and dreams in your journal.
 Happy journaling!